 Mount Evelyn History Group members are interested in the collection, preservation, research, writing and publication of all aspects of history relating to our town.
 We hold displays at local events and provide speakers and information on request.
 Our newsletter, Things Past, is published monthly.

-Click here for an archive of previous issues of Things Past (will be updated and available shortly).
+Click here for an archive of previous issues of Things Past.

 The history of the History Group